Anxiety Therapy in Eugene

 How I Work With Anxiety

-Anxiety is a central focus of my work as a psychotherapist.
-I was drawn to existentially informed approaches to therapy in large part because they view anxiety not simply as a symptom to eliminate, but as a meaningful and deeply human experience.
+Anxiety is a central focus of my work as a psychotherapist in Eugene, Oregon.
+I was drawn to existentially informed approaches to therapy because they view anxiety not simply as a symptom to eliminate, but as a meaningful and deeply human experience.

 My work integrates well-established psychological principles and evidence-based treatment methods while remaining attentive to each person’s unique inner world.
 I work collaboratively, at a pace that feels respectful and sustainable, with attention to both emotional and bodily experience.

-I offer therapy and counseling for anxiety in Eugene and Springfield, Oregon, with both in-person and telehealth options available statewide.
+I offer therapy and counseling for anxiety in Eugene, Oregon, with both in-person and telehealth options available statewide.

-If you are considering therapy and would like to explore whether this approach feels like a good fit, you’re welcome to reach out.
+If you are considering therapy and would like to explore whether my approach feels like a good fit, you’re welcome to reach out.
+You can also explore the full range of concerns I work with on the Who I Work With page.